If you think it’s an AFE, call us! 1-307-363-2337 (1-307-END-AFES)

 Registry & Biorepository

-One of the primary objectives of the AFE Foundation is to advance research of amniotic fluid embolism (AFE) to elucidate the etiology and pathophysiology of AFE.
-Through this understanding we hope to establish an effective treatment, mechanism for predictability, and a gold standard diagnostic test.
+One of the primary objectives of the AFE Foundation is to advance research on amniotic fluid embolism (AFE) to elucidate the etiology and pathophysiology of AFE.
+Through this understanding, we aim to establish an effective treatment, a mechanism for predictability, and a gold-standard diagnostic test.

 Together, with a team of multidisciplinary expert researchers from various universities the AFE Registry and Biorepository was established in 2012.